Tasks

 • ZED_ROW: current line row

-• ZED_FILE: absolute path to the file
+• ZED_FILE: absolute path of the currently opened file (e.g. /Users/my-user/path/to/project/src/main.rs)

 • ZED_SYMBOL: currently selected symbol; should match the last symbol shown in a symbol breadcrumb (e.g. mod tests > fn test_task_contexts)